 Courtyards contain marked parking spaces and access to carports and garages.
 There is little free space in any courtyard.
 There are a very small number of spaces in some courtyards where parking a car does not cause any obstruction or hindrance to pedestrian or vehicle traffic.
 Residents are expected to park in their own designated space or garage.
 Roadside parking is intended (and stipulated) for occasional visitors, guests, services and not routinely for residential parking.

 All garages and parking spaces need to have adequate space to manoeuvre at all times (a minimum of 7 metres in front and sideways) – so any car parked in such a way as to limit this space will be causing an obstruction.
-As a rule of thumb, parking outside your own garage door(s) will be treated as obstructive by Manco3 but tolerated unless any complaint is made with respect to garage access by neighbours.
-Manco3 will take action in cases of persistent obstruction by parked cars in their private courtyards.
+As a rule of thumb, parking outside your own garage door(s) will be treated as obstructive by the Management Company but tolerated unless any complaint is made with respect to garage access by neighbours, or by service vehicle companies.
+The Management Company will take action in cases of persistent obstruction by parked cars in their private courtyards.

-Emergency and works vehicles must be able to enter courtyards without hindrance at all times so parking in common unmarked areas might constitute a safety obstruction.
+Emergency and works vehicles must be able to enter courtyards without hindrance always so parking in common unmarked areas might constitute a safety obstruction.

 Visitor bays are placed in some courtyards.
 These bays are normally marked with a “V”.
 No resident has ownership or priority to use visitor bays.
 It means exactly what it says – a space for temporary use by guests or visitors to the properties near the V space.
 Under no circumstances can a V space be “acquired” as a second permanent parking space for any resident.
 If you have one private garage or space and two cars, then any second vehicles must be parked in a public square or on a street.
 Stipulation 16 refers specifically to Visitor parking bays, and can be found in this document under “Covenants & Stipulations.”
 Owners are reminded stipulations are signed as part of the conditions of sale.

-Buttermarket is also a MANCO3 private courtyard.
-It is also used for events, and it’s primary purpose is to provide temporary parking for visitors and guests to our shops, restaurants and businesses in Buttermarket.
+Buttermarket is a private courtyard under the control of the Management Company.
+It may also be used for events, and it’s primary purpose is to provide temporary parking for visitors and guests to our shops, restaurants and businesses in Buttermarket.
 A limited and controlled number of parking permits are allocated to businesses and residents who work or live facing Buttermarket who have no parking spaces in Admiralty or Inglescombe Courtyards.
 A 4 hour parking limit is therefore in place.
 Residential, and commuting parking is not permitted and all residents with allocated parking are encouraged to use it at all times.

 Works vehicles in Courtyards